congruence-engine/connecting-environmental-data/datasets/README.md

 The purpose of the datasets was to produce a more accurate picture of how Bradford's watercourses have changed over time, with particular attention being paid to the connections between the textile industry and river pollution in the late 19th and early 20th centuries.
 The results of this research will be published at a later date, as part of Congruence Engine's outputs.

-The maps were created using QGIS as well as Felt, with historic tile layers loaded from the [National Library of Scotland's collection of Ordnance Survey Maps](https://maps.nls.uk/os/).
+The maps were created using QGIS as well as Felt, with historic tile layers loaded from the [National Library of Scotland's collection of Maps](https://maps.nls.uk/).
 Some are provided directly by the NLS, while others can be accessed via [MapTiler](https://www.maptiler.com/).

 ## A word of warning
 Maps are never 'objective' or impartial depictions of the lay of the land at a given point in time.
 They are highly ideological representations of space created from a particular vantage point.
-The Ordnance Survey (OS) maps used for these datasets were the product of a long-term, state-sponsored project of geographical surveying in the nineteenth century.
+The Ordnance Survey (OS) maps used for most of these datasets were the product of a long-term, state-sponsored project of geographical surveying in the nineteenth century.
 As such, cartography was a tool of governance which helped to standardise administrative boundaries, delimit the bounds of private and public property, as well as raise taxes.

 The representation of natural features like rivers in the OS maps used here varies in both form and level of detail.
 The extent to which natural features, and artificial features for the exploitation of natural resources like water, appear in these maps is to some degree an illustration of their economic significance.